-- The available grounding connection meets all state and local codes and the National Electrical Code (NEC). - The main circuit breaker or other "line disconnect" device is within sight of the unit and is easily accessible to allow complete power down of the unit.
+- The available grounding connection meets all state and local codes. - The main circuit breaker or other "line disconnect" device is within sight of the unit and is easily accessible to allow complete power down of the unit.

 Incorrect power wire installation, or failure to properly ground unit may result in a severe shock hazard.